TNAZEP/HyprCog/README.md

 # ‼️‼️‼️ Disclaimer ‼️‼️‼️
-My Personal dotfiles for hyprland on Arch
+My personal hyprland config.
+Designed on Arch but should work fine on any distro

 <div align="center">